-If you want your hens to hatch their own, there are a few things to do in order to make the process smooth and a success.
+If you want your hens to hatch their own, there are a few things to do to make the process smooth and successful.

-First, you will need to ensure that the rooster does not hurt the hen during mating.
+First, you must ensure the rooster does not hurt the hen during mating.
 You should trim their talons and spurs and even use a hen saddle if necessary.

 When your hen is looking for a secure and dark place to set, you can encourage her to a separate place where she will be comfortable and not disturb the other birds.